Kilo59/csv2http/README.md

                         Maximum number of concurrent requests (default: 25) --method {POST,PATCH,PUT}
+                        HTTP method/verb (default: POST) -a AUTH, --auth AUTH  Basic Authentication enter <USERNAME>:<PASSWORD>.
+If password is blank you will be prompted for input -H [HEADER ...], --header [HEADER ...]
+                        Header `key:value` pairs
-                        HTTP method/verb (default: POST) -d, --form-data       Send payload as form encoded data instead of JSON (default: false) -n, --no-save         Do not save results to log file (default: false)
+  -d, --form-data       Send payload as form encoded data instead of JSON (default: false) -n, --no-save         Do not save results to log file (default: false) -t TIMEOUT, --timeout TIMEOUT
+                        Connection timeout of the request in seconds (default: 10)
 ```

 ### Mockbin Example